Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 Can the writing do the story justice?

 Each proposal was carefully thought out in terms of plaque description.
-The SHPO has run into trouble in this department, mainly due to short-sighted and offensive text.
+Unfortunately, the SHPO has run into trouble in this department, mainly due to short-sighted and offensive text written at the time.
 The times have changed, and many of the descriptions haven't aged well.

 Welcome to the 2020s